Security-Onion-Solutions/securityonion-docs/suricata.rst

 PCAP
 ----

-By default, full packet capture is recorded by :ref:`stenographer` but you can optionally switch this to Suricata.
+For most modes, full packet capture is written to disk by :ref:`stenographer` but you can optionally switch this to Suricata.

 .. warning::